LCOGT/photonranch-api/README.md

 - **info_images**: For retrieving the info image package for a single image at a given site.
 - **db**: Handles image database queries, such as retrieving the latest images at a site or across all sites, retrieving FITS headers, and filtering images.
 - **site_configs**: Handles uploading, retrieving, or deleting a site config file, as well as getting all site config files.
-- **remotehq**: Handles creating, getting, restarting, and deleting RemoteHQ control rooms.
 - **night_log**: Creates and retrieves night log notes at a given site.
 - **events**: Retrieves events such as moonrise, moonset, sunrise, observing windows, and other information about nightly events at a given site.
+- **pipe queue**: Handles the job queue for PIPE machines processing observatory data

 For more on the multifile zipping and downloading process, see the [photonranch-downloads](https://github.com/LCOGT/photonranch-downloads) repository.